Gospel Oak: Places of interest

+Regeneration

+Gospel Oak is included in the London Borough of Camden’s Community Investment Programme (CIP), which delivers estate regeneration projects and investment in social housing and local infrastructure.
+The Gospel Oak and Haverstock schemes form part of this programme.

 Transport

 Trains

 Gospel Oak is served by the London Overground network, with Gospel Oak station being the start of the Gospel Oak to Barking line as well as an intermediate stop on the North London Line.

 Gospel Oak station dates back to 1860.
 The name of the current Gospel Oak station in Mansfield Road/Gordon House Road has changed over the years.
 When it first opened in 1860 it was the very first station in the area that took the name ‘Kentish Town’ which it held until 1867 when it was renamed ‘Gospel Oak’ due to other stations taking the Kentish Town name.
 Given Gospel Oak station's immediate proximity to Parliament Hill (just an 8-minute walk from station to summit), there was a movement in the 1950s to rename Gospel Oak station Parliament Hill station – a proposal which was quashed by local residents.

 Kentish Town station situated 1 mile away is served by Thameslink.